lambdaclass/era_vm/docs/general.md

         )?;
     }
     ```
     Adjusts the caller address to simulate the calling contract's identity during the constructor call, ensuring the contract's state is correctly initialized.
+It begins by fetching the address of the deploying contract from register 15, which holds this address.
+Since Ethereum addresses are 20 bytes long, the Mimic call extracts the last 20 bytes to obtain the correct caller address.

 - **Delegate calls**: Executes external contract code within the caller's context.
 Any state changes or storage updates affect the calling contract rather than the external contract.
     ```rust